DataStories-UniPi/Hermes_PostgreSQL/doc/functionality.md

-getSp(point PointST)    | the coordinates of the PointST getX(point PointST)     | the x coordinate of the PointST getY(point PointST)     | the y coordinate of the PointST
+getSp(point PointST)    | the coordinates of the PointST getX(point PointST)     | the x coordinate of the PointST getY(point PointST)     | the y coordinate of the PointST getL(box BoxSP)         | the low left point of the BoxSP getLx(box BoxSP)        | the x coordinate of the low left point of the BoxSP getLy(box BoxSP)		| the y coordinate of the low left point of the BoxSP getH(box BoxSP)			| the high right point of the BoxSP getHx(box BoxSP)		| the x coordinate of the high right point of the BoxSP getHy(box BoxSP)		| the y coordinate of the high right point of the BoxSP

 Some examples are shown below: